iptsh/system_tools/README.md

 #### [v1.4] Fourth version, fixed the script update issue, reminder to delete temporary update files, aesthetic optimizations, added author website display.
 (2024.08.17)

 ---
+#### 【v1.5】 Fifth Edition, Added language switching feature to the script, supporting switching between Chinese and English, with improvements to the script’s appearance.
+(2024.08.20 Night)
+---
 # Why was this script created?

 #### Noticed that many commands had to be entered manually each time, which was very inconvenient, so I integrated them into a script for easier maintenance and viewing.